Getting Started with Ekit¶

 articles - Add the following fields:

-title(text)content(rich text)image(asset)slug(text)- Save the table
+title(text)content(rich text)image(file)- Save the table

 Add content¶